 For more information on storing garlic, check out these links:

 However, garlic can be made into a powder for kitchen use, and also ferments well, and you can learn more from one of these great posts:

 Fermented Honey Garlic

-Growing, harvesting, and storing garlic in your garden will set you up for a year of culinary delight and home remedies.
-What is your favorite way to use garlic?
-What other questions do you have about this amazing crop?
+Growing and harvesting garlic in your own garden and knowing how to store it correctly will set you up for a year of culinary delight and home remedies.

 Pin this post for later: